Zuckerberg announces WhatsApp Business for Brazil, UK, Indonesia, Mexico, Colombia

 At the WhatsApp Business Summit in Brazil on Thursday, Zuckerberg said the ultimate goal was to enable users to find, message and buy from a business all in the same WhatsApp chat.

-The new Business Search feature will be available Brazil, Indonesia, Mexico and the UK.
+The new Business Search feature will be available in Brazil, Indonesia, Mexico and the UK.

-The CEO said these new features were introduced to offer an enhanced end-to-end commerce experience for users and connect with their favourite brands while discovering new ones.
+These new features are introduced to offer users a convenient way to quickly get assistance from the millions of small businesses and tens of thousands of brands already on WhatsApp.

 According to a blogpost, one of the features is 'Find a Business' in which one can find a larger brand on WhatsApp using its Application Programming Interface (API) and discover a local merchant (SMB) on WhatsApp.